imsweb/django-chromepdf/README.md

 **1. Install ChromePDF via pip.**

 The latest version can be installed via PyPI.
 This will also install Selenium, the only dependency (Selenium versions 3 and 4 are supported; 3 will be used if already present, otherwise will install 4).
+You may view the [Changelog](CHANGELOG.md) for a list of all ChromePDF version changes.
 ```
 pip install django-chromepdf~=1.3.0
 ```